crystal-ruby/pages/rubyx/layers.md

 In a similar way to the c++ example, we need level between ruby and assembler, as it is too big a mental step from ruby to assembler.
-Off course course one could try to compile to c, but since c is not object oriented that would mean dealing with all off c's non oo heritance, like linking model, memory model, calling convention etc.
+Off course course one could try to compile to c, but since c is not object oriented that would mean dealing with all off c's non oo heritage, like linking model, memory model, calling convention etc.

 Top down the layers are: